scikit-hep/awkward/docs-sphinx/reference/ak.layout.ArrayBuilder.rst

 ----------------------

 The low-level ArrayBuilder that builds :doc:`ak.layout.Content` arrays.
-This object is wrapped by :func:`ak.ArrayBuilder`.
+This object is wrapped by :class:`ak.ArrayBuilder`.

 (Method names in the high-level interface have been chnaged to include underscores after "begin" and "end," but that hasn't happened in the